stakewise/v3-operator/README.md

 - Withdraw Splitter rewards on behalf of each shareholder.
 Rewards withdrawn will go to exit queue.
 - Claim exited assets on behalf of each shareholder.
 Assets claimed will go directly to shareholder address.

+Notes:

+- To avoid unnecessary gas fees from the operator's wallet, withdrawals are processed only if their total amount exceeds a minimum threshold.
+This can be adjusted via the `REWARD_SPLITTER_MIN_ASSETS` environment variable.
+The value is specified in Wei.
-The automated withdrawals interval can be adjusted via the `REWARD_SPLITTER_INTERVAL` env variable, with every 24 hours being the default.
+- The automated withdrawals interval can be adjusted via the `REWARD_SPLITTER_INTERVAL` env variable, with every 24 hours being the default.

 ### Recover validator keystores